 Staying warm and safe this winter

 Winter is a time when people are more at risk of injury or illness.
-By thinking ahead you can reduce risk and be prepared, should the cold weather hit suddenly.
+Think ahead to reduce risk and be prepared if the cold weather hits suddenly.

-To prepare for winter weather over the coming months, please read:
+To prepare over the coming months, please read:

 More information

-To find your nearest health service, please contact: Gateway to Care.
+To find your nearest health service, please contact: Gateway.

 Follow our Director of Public Health on Twitter: @DeborahHarkins.